-Milan's research interests focus on population genomics, particularly on genetic variation contributing to evolution, using African cichlid fishes as a model system.
-Milan is also interested in development of new methodologies for population genomics and for genome assembly.
+Milan's research interests focus on population genomics, particularly on genetic variation contributing to evolution of novel traits, using African cichlid fishes as a model system.
+Milan is also involved in development of new methodologies for population genomics and for genome assembly.
 This work is supervised by Dr Richard Durbin at the Sanger Institute.

-I have also developed a new method for genome assembly to reduce difficulties caused by heterozygosity by taking advantage of mother-father-offspring trio data.
-This will be especially useful for generating new genome assemblies in organisms with high heterozygosity, such as insects and marine invertebrates.
+I have also developed a new method for genome assembly to reduce difficulties caused by heterozygosity by taking advantage of mother-father-offspring trio data, and a method for population structure inference from RAD-seq data.

 Environmental context for understanding the iconic adaptive radiation of cichlid fishes in Lake Malawi.